Tamaraw: In Philippine culture

 Though the national animal of the Philippines is the carabao, the tamaraw is also considered a national symbol of the Philippines.
-An image of the animal is found on the 1980- to early-1990-version of the one-peso coins.
+An image of the animal is featured on a Flora and Fauna Series 1 peso coin released from 1983 to 1994.

 In 2004, Proclamation No. 692 was enacted to make October 1 a special working holiday in the province of Occidental Mindoro.
 In line with the Tamaraw Conservation Month, the proclamation aimed to remind the people of Mindoro the importance of the conservation of the tamaraw and its environment.

 During the wake of the Asian utility popularity in the 1990s, Toyota Motors Philippines released the Toyota Kijang as the Tamaraw FX, an evolution of the Tamaraw AUV.
-It was widely patronized by taxi operators, and was immediately turned into a staple mode of transportation much like a cross of the taxi and the jeepney.
-The FX later saw a new generation model known locally as the Revo The tamaraw is also the mascot of the varsity teams of the Far Eastern University (FEU Tamaraws) in the University Athletic Association of the Philippines, and of the Toyota Tamaraws of the Philippine Basketball Association.
+It was widely patronized by taxi operators, and was immediately turned into a staple mode of transportation much like a cross between the taxi and the jeepney.
+The FX later saw a new generation model known locally as the Revo.
+The tamaraw is also the mascot of the varsity teams of the Far Eastern University (FEU Tamaraws) in the University Athletic Association of the Philippines, and of the Toyota Tamaraws of the Philippine Basketball Association.
 The Tamaraw Falls in Barangay Villaflor, Puerto Galera, were also named after the bovine.